-Two types of records, digital objects records and digital object component records, are available for describing digital objects.
+Two types of records, digital object records and digital object component records, are available for describing digital objects.
 A digital object record represents a unitary digital object, which may be a simple object or a complex object.
 Digital object component records are for expressing the structure of complex digital objects.
-They may contain metadata as rich as that in the digital object record or metadata that consists of little more than a label, a sequence value, and a file version.
+They may contain metadata as rich as that in the digital object record or metadata that consists of little more than a label and a file version.